sballin/GPI_W7-X/README.md

 ## Usage

 The "middle server" bridges communication between the gui and RP, and will eventually take care of uploading data to the Archive.
-Run it with
+The middle server and the GUI can be run on different computers or the same computer.

+You can run the middle server with

     python3 middle_server.py

-In a separate terminal, you can run
+In a separate terminal, you can run the GUI with

     python3 gui.py

 ## Installation

-Clone this repo or download the files.
+Clone this repo or download the files. middle_server.py and gui.py each depend on other files in the repo.

 Running middle_server.py requires

     pip3 install bottleneck

-and the presence of the koheron and koheron-sdk directories (avoid making it use the pip-installed koheron library).

 Running gui.py requires

     pip3 install pillow numpy scipy matplotlib

-The correct addresses must be set in the middle_server.py and gui.py files. middle_server.py and gui.py can be run on different computers or the same computer:
+The correct addresses must be set in the middle_server.py and gui.py files:

-* middle_server.py will need to have RP_HOSTNAME set to the hostname or IP address of the Red Pitaya
+* middle_server.py must have RP_HOSTNAME set to the hostname or IP address of the Red Pitaya
-* gui.py must have MIDDLE_SERVER_ADDR set to "hostname_or_ip:50000" where hostname_or_ip is for the machine on which the middle server is running.
+* gui.py must have MIDDLE_SERVER_ADDR set to "hostname_or_ip:50000" where hostname_or_ip is for the machine on which the middle server is running

 ### Hardware and software T0/T1 triggers